-- Deployment diagrams are useful for showing a system design after these system design decisions have been made:
+- Deployment diagrams are useful for showing a system design after the following system design decisions have been made:

-- Subsystem decomposition
+- 1. Subsystem decomposition

-- Concurrency
+- 2. Concurrency

-- Hardware/Software Mapping
+- 3. Hardware/Software Mapping

 - A deployment diagram is a graph of nodes and connections ("communication associations").

 - Nodes are shown as 3-D boxes

 - Connections are shown as solid lines

 - Nodes may contain components

 - Components may contain objects (indicating that the object is part of the component).